Author: Samuel A. Rebelsky

-I hear from alums who have gone to industry and academe and from potential employers that it is increasingly difficult to get good CS-related positions without significant extracurricular experiences.
+I hear from alums who have gone to industry and academe and from potential employers that it is increasingly difficult to get good CS-related jobs (after your graduate) without significant extracurricular experiences.
 Summer provides one such opportunity, but you should also consider working on an open-source project or other significant project, such as what the AppDev team does.
 I hear from some alums that it's important to have at least one off-campus experience.

 Getting a good opportunity requires work.
 You'll need to spend time identifying potential opportunities (talking to people, calling, emailing, searching on Google, etc.).
 You'll need to spend time developing a strong application.

 Warning!
 Deadlines for many programs are typically in early February.
 You should plan to apply to research programs during Winter break.